Discover the best things to see and do in the Bay of Kotor in Montenegro. Choose from boat trips, walking tours, historical sites and many more!

 There are two small trains that travel the length of the promenade between Kumbor and Bijela in summer.
 Kids love these rides and you can get on and off wherever you like.
 It takes 2 hours to do a full return trip and costs €3 per person with children under 8 going free.
 Trains depart Kumbor and Bijela on the hour from 6pm.

-Bijela – Bijela has a large shipyard, so you’ll just want to take care that you’re choosing somewhere to stay at least 200m from the shipyard to avoid having your view blocked.
+Bijela – Bijela has a large shipyard, so take care that you’re choosing somewhere to stay at least 200m from the shipyard to avoid having your view blocked.
 Bijela is less popular than the other Herceg Novi Riviera villages and has similar beaches, but less restaurants and shops.

 Kamenari – this is where the ferry crosses over to Lepetane and Tivat.
 It's a small village with beaches and basic amenities.
 Hotel Casa Del Mare Capitano and Hotel Casa Del Mare Mediterraneo are very nice here and have a lovely beach for guests well away from the ferry.